 It was disconcerting trying to reconcile what we had seen on television with the actuality of the location.
 The perspective of the camera lens seemed so false to me after seeing the location for myself.
 As we paused on the sidewalk for a news crew setting up an interview with someone, we became more aware of the security blanketing the square.
 The events felt not only recent but also ongoing as we made our way through and re-focused on our journey to the Museum.

-Once there we spent our time in the Ancient installations—Assyrian tablets, the Rosetta Stone, and, of course, the Parthenon Marbles.
-Even though we knew that she wouldn’t remember it, we were excited to be there with Eleanor, and I was ecstatic to have Katie take our picture next to the “lowing heifer.”
+Once there, we spent our time in the Ancient installations—Assyrian tablets, the Rosetta Stone, and, of course, the Parthenon Marbles.
+Even though I knew that she wouldn’t remember it, I was excited to be there with Eleanor, and I was ecstatic to have Katie take our picture next to the “lowing heifer.”
 To an English teacher (at least this English teacher), this was a big deal.

 My next memories are of the three of us headed back toward King’s Cross.
 The sun had come out, and we were focused on the very practical realities of trying to catch the right trains and get to Gatwick in time to get some rest in advance of our journey back to Asheville.
 My English teacher brain had cut off and my “get here in order to get there” map-reading brain had cut on.

 We started to gather that more bombs were going off all over the city.
-We heard that at least five had gone off, and that it might be worse than on the seventh.
+We heard that at least five had gone off, and that this day might be worse than July 7.
 As we walked further along the route directly back to King’s Cross (we didn’t know what else to do!), a gentleman jogged up from that direction and told us that we might not want to go that way to the station as there seemed to be some commotion about a block down that direction.
 From there we dead-reckoned a different route and finally arrived at the station where we found out that all trains were stopped, and we joined a long queue inside the station for a cab.

 When I reflect on that day, the memory no longer seems fresh.
 We have traveled a lot since then—to Cambridge again the following summer, to Italy, to Egypt, and Tunisia, and each subsequent trip seems to put another screen between us and our experience in London that day.
 I am left, however, with the poetry of having seen so many things that represent mankind’s best efforts to struggle with the finite and the infinite on a day when the world immediately around us seemed so fluid, so perishable.
 Like Keats, we were admiring things and ideas that have somehow transcended the bounds of time at the very moment we were harshly reminded of our vulnerability and mortality.